top of page

 I've been accidentally freelancing since I was in college.

-I published my humble portfolio page under the domain name Andrea Haughey Design.
-I started participating in hypothetical briefs and 30 day design challenges, documenting everything on that site.
-There were a few interior design projects, a bunch of $25 logo projects, and then I made my way into resume design—a perfect side hustle for a college student, as all of my friends needed jobs.
+I published my first portfolio under the domain name Andrea Haughey Design.
+I participated in hypothetical briefs and 30 day design challenges, documenting everything on that site.
+There were a few interior design projects, a bunch of logo projects, resume designs—a perfect side hustle for a college student, as all of my friends needed jobs.

 Consequently, a freelancer was born.
-Each cheapo gig took me approximately 2 Venti hazelnut lattes to complete.
-I had to work fast, as I was also a full time student and working a retail job between classes.
-What I would do for this energy now, almost 10 years later.
+Each gig took me approximately 2 Venti hazelnut lattes to complete.
+I had to work fast, as I was working a retail job between classes.
+What I would do for this energy now, 10 years later.

-If this story is giving you anxiety, questioning how long one can keep this up, you are correct.
+If this story is giving you anxiety, questioning how long one can keep this up, your are correct.
 It was pure chaos.
 This state of hyperfocus lasted for 4 years.
 In 2016, I graduated college and moved to Eugene, Oregon with my boyfriend.
 He didn't let me move to that eco village in Panama City after all.
-Working in interior design by day, moonlighting as a freelancer was my postgrad reality.
+Working in interior design by day, moonlighting as a freelancer was my postgrad reality for years.
 Burnout was brewing fiercely under the surface.

 When my boyfriend proposed, I realized that since I would be changing my name I also needed to change my logo.
 I set out on a months long journey to rebrand this exhausting side hustle into something real.
 I read Michael Johnson's Branding in Five and a Half Steps, as well as Johan Debit's Rebranding Design.

-Side note—as an industry, branding was dominated by men at this point in time.
+Side note—as an industry, corporate branding has long been dominated by men.
 I struggled to take myself seriously, what with my penchant for flowers and the color pink.
-I had worked for several companies owned by men, many of whom made it clear that my designs were too feminine, unprofessional, dainty, cutesy, girly...
+I had received feedback more than once that my designs were too feminine, unprofessional, dainty, cutesy, girly...
 I was constantly repositioning my design style for a target audience that I simply didn't relate to.

 I took what I learned from the professionals, and I merged that knowledge with a purple color palette and scripty type, dotting my I's with hearts, to launch Andrea Woodlee Design in 2018.
 I like what I like, OK?
 AWD was the first sense of steadiness I had felt as a freelancer.
 Eventually, I left my day job to venture out on my own, keeping busy but narrowing my services down to brand design and stationery.
-Still faithfully using my Wix domain from 2014, I built a website that toed the line between feminine and professional.
+Still faithfully using my Wix domain from 2014, I built a website that married feminine and professional.
 She was good to me, this rebrand.
-I experimented with product design, greeting cards, semi custom wedding invitations, and small scale brand design for another 4 years.
+I experimented with product design, greeting cards, semi custom stationery, and small scale brand design for another 4 years.

 But by 2020, something was missing.
-I became a mother that March—yep, that March.
-March 15, 2020.
-The Sunday after you got that email that said you would be working from home for the next "2 weeks."
+I became a mother March 15, 2020.
+To jog your memory, that was the Sunday after you got that email that said you would be working from home for the next "2 weeks."
 My husband was home with us for the next 17 months, working from home in various closets around our 2 bedroom apartment.
 Overnight, I escaped the rat race that I had been competing in for years.
-I went from constant wedding work to nothing.
-Not just because the pandemic had cancelled nearly all of the next 2 years of projects for me.
-I had this precious baby to protect against a brand new world of unknowns.
-I had pictured life with a new baby in tow to be vibrant and exciting; instead I faced postpartum depression and intense loneliness.
+I went from constant wedding work to crickets for a time.
+Not just because the pandemic had cancelled nearly all of the next year's of wedding projects for me.
+I also had this precious baby to protect against a brand new world of unknowns.
+I had pictured life with a new baby in tow to be vibrant and exciting; instead I faced postpartum depression and isolation.

 As I do, I turned inward.
 This time I read Julia Cameron's The Artist's Way.
 I wrote out what I did and didn't want for my life as a graphic designer.
 I changed my Instagram category from "designer" to "artist", as I wasn't designing much of anything, but I was releasing silly phone backgrounds that said things like, "This shit shall pass" and "At least we have Tiger King."

-I was completely isolated with my little family, playing Musical Chairs as we continued to work from home, as our daughter grew bigger and bigger inside our little apartment.
-Interestingly, this isolation tuned out the noise.
-With hardly any clients on my schedule, I could hear my own inner critic rather than the endless client feedback that consumed my ego.
-I developed my own voice, and that voice was not hellbent on "professionalism," whatever that meant in 2020, when wearing sweatpants and slippers beneath your Zoom-ready upper half was how the professionals were living.
+I was completely isolated with my little family, playing Musical Chairs as we continued to work from home, as our daughter grew bigger and bigger inside our nest.
+Eventually, the isolation tuned out the noise.
+With hardly any work on my books, I could hear my own inner critic rather than the endless feedback that clouded my ego.
+I developed my own voice, and that voice was silly, and not hellbent on "professionalism," whatever that meant in 2020, when wearing sweatpants and slippers beneath your Zoom-ready upper half was how the professionals were living.

-I released a chaotic collection of snarky Christmas cards called "Holiday Jeer: I'm kidding!
-Kind of."
+I released a chaotic collection of snarky Christmas cards called "Holiday Jeer."
 My mom didn't love the negative energy I was putting out into the world.
-I didn't understand what she meant.
+There's always feedback.

 This style was so outside the lines I had drawn for myself as a ~professional~.
 It became clear that this new voice needed a new home.
 It was time to hang up that portfolio page I had been editing for the past 8 years.
 It was time to start fresh.
 I hadn't been at Square 1 in nearly a decade.
 I was playing a long game of catch up, revising and tweaking and building on a brand that had shape-shifted alongside me, but never fully represented me.

-By the start of 2022, I was in my 7th year of working for myself.
-Perfect, I thought.
-I'll take my sabbatical.
-I took on half the workload of previous years, carving out seemingly impossible time for myself, while also raising this precious angel girl without my husband on deck anymore.
+By the start of 2022, I was in my 7th year of freelancing.
+Perfect, I'll take my sabbatical now.
+I took on half the workload of previous years, carving out time for myself, raising this precious angel girl without my husband to share the load anymore.
 He was back in the office, and if I thought I was alone in 2020, nothing could prepare me for work-from-home-with-no-childcare life.
 Something had to give.

 A scalable business requires foresight, of which I certainly didn’t possess when I started freelancing at 19.
 I realized that if I wanted to build this thing, this brand that could carry me out of the exhausting day-to-day grind, I had to get comfortable with the word "no." I passed on the quick jobs I had grown accustomed to, making space for my big dreams.
 I pulled my semi-custom wedding invitations and holiday cards, income I had relied on for years.
 This makeshift sabbatical has been scary, financially and emotionally.
 But I truly believe in the new direction it's led me.